So You Cheated. Now What?

 If you’ve cheated on someone you love and care about, you may be questioning everything you thought you knew about yourself.
 People who’ve cheated often arrive in couples counseling or affair recovery counseling feeling confused about how they got here and conflicted about the future they want.
 It’s common to feel a complex mix of regret, shame, guilt, and ambivalence after cheating.
 Addressing those feelings and understanding your experience is the road to repair, both for you and for your relationship.

-That’s why I created this episode of the podcast.
-If you were the partner who cheated, I hope this helps you find space for your own healing and growth so that you can move forward from this experience stronger than before.
+That’s why I created this article.
+If you were the partner who cheated, I hope it helps you find space for your own healing and growth so that you can move forward from this experience stronger than before.
+It will also help you understand the betrayal trauma that your partner experienced so that you can address it together.
 And if you are the partner who was cheated on, this podcast will help you understand your partner’s experience, and why they may not be responding to you in the way that you need them to right now.

 If you’ve had an affair, and you’re trying to pick up the pieces of your broken relationship, and your partner’s broken heart, it can be hard to find space for yourself.
 You may feel bad about even needing that space, rather than devoting one hundred percent of your focus to patching things up with your wounded partner.